Kad bi' bio bijelo dugme: Reception

 The album's biggest hits were the title track, rock and roll-influenced hit "Ne spavaj, mala moja, muzika dok svira", and the ballad "Selma", the latter featuring lyrics written by poet Vlado Dijak.
 Immediately upon its release, the album broke the record for the best selling Yugoslav rock album held by YU Grupa's debut album, which sold in more than 30,000 copies.
-In February 1975, Bijelo Dugme was awarded a gold record at the Opatija Festival, as they sold their debut album in more than 40,000 copies.
-The final number of copies sold was about 141,000.
+In February 1975, Bijelo Dugme was awarded a gold record at the Opatija Festival, as they sold more than 40,000 copies of the debut.
+The final number of copies sold was roughly 141,000.

 Legacy

-The album was polled in 1998 as the 16th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Rock and Pop Music).
+The album was polled in 1998 as the 14th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Rock and Pop Music).

 The title track was polled in 2000 as the 97th on the Rock Express Top 100 Yugoslav Rock Songs of All Times list.

 In 2015, Kad bi bio bijelo dugme album cover was ranked 20th on the list of 100 Greatest Album Covers of Yugoslav Rock published by web magazine Balkanrock.